Battle of Wilmington: Background

-Battle
+Battles of Sugar Loaf & Ft.
+Anderson

 Map of Wilmington Battlefield core and study areas by the American Battlefield Protection Program.

 Sugar Loaf Line

 The Battle of Wilmington consisted of three smaller engagements along the Cape Fear River.
 A Confederate division under Major General Robert Hoke occupied the Sugar Loaf Line north of Fort Fisher.
 On February 11 Schofield attacked Hoke's Sugar Loaf Line with Alfred Terry's corps; the engagement started in the morning with a bombardment by Union gunboats along the Atlantic side of the fortifications.
 A half-hour later, Terry started his advance but his left wing was hindered by a swamp located along the river.
 By late afternoon, Schofield and Terry had overrun the Confederate skirmish line but then concluded that the main Confederate works were too strong to be captured by frontal assault; Schofield decided that he had to capture Wilmington from the western side of the river.
 Next, Major General Jacob D. Cox's 3rd Division, XXIII Corps was ferried to the west bank of the Cape Fear River to deal with Fort Anderson, the main fortress guarding Wilmington.